 You gain chartered or associate status by following one of the routes approved by the Royal Institution of Chartered Surveyors (RICS).

-- Studying a degree accredited by RICS, preferably in land management, planning and property development, surveying or urban planning, followed by a period of supervised practical training (Assessment of Professional Competence).
+- Studying a degree accredited by RICS, preferably in estate management, planning and property development, surveying or urban planning, followed by a period of supervised practical training (Assessment of Professional Competence).

 - If your degree is not RICS-accredited you can do an accredited postgraduate qualification.